t-shikuro/Crytocurrency-Data-Mining-Project/README.md

 * Theo Shin

 # Project Description
-Using a data set with millions of data points, answer interesting questions correlated with the data to be mined.
+Using a data set with millions of data points to answer interesting questions correlated with the data to be mined.
 ***

 ## Introduction: